10.02.2026

 The annual theme is an invitation to EAEA members to develop activities that contribute to resilience and community-building in their contexts.
 Throughout the year, we will highlight members’ initiatives linked to the theme to strengthen a sense of community and peer learning.

-This year, EAEA’s annual event will be take place Warsaw on June 9th-10th.
+This year, EAEA’s annual event will take place in Warsaw on June 9-10.
 Our annual events are a precious moment for members and non-members to come together and share ideas, exchange know-how and get to know each other.
 Whether you are a member or not, these moments are an enriching opportunity to feel unity is strength.
 The two days will be an immersion of keynote speeches, panel discussion, workshops and networking opportunities.

-Join the adult learning community of learners, practitioners, researchers and policymakers to exchange on resilience and community-building!
+Join the adult learning community of learners, practitioners, researchers and policymakers to exchange on resilience and community-building.

-Registrations are open, apply now!
+Registrations are open!

 By working together and inspiring one another, we can grant adult education the place it deserves – the backbone of democracy and resilient societies.
 Let’s build this Europe together.